googlemaps-samples/maps-sdk-for-ios-samples/README.md

 If you find a bug, or have a feature request, please [file an issue] on GitHub.
 If you would like to get answers to technical questions from other Google Maps Platform developers, ask through one of our [developer community channels].
 If you'd like to contribute, please check the [contributing guide].

-If you find a bug or have a feature request related to one of the SDK, you can file an issue at the Maps SDK for iOS Issue Tracker page:
+If you find a bug or have a feature request related to the SDK, you can file an issue at the Maps SDK for iOS Issue Tracker page:

 - [Maps SDK for iOS Issue Tracker](https://developers.google.com/maps/documentation/ios-sdk/support#issue-tracker)